joahol/MathML2Image/README.md

 - Configure scaling size of the symbols.
 - Configure output size of the images.

+Dependency:
+- OpenCV Binaries

 No binaries are supplied for this project.

+Currently this projects is in need for a cleanup, as this project was experimental it contains a big chunk of irrelevant code.